-Make sure you use Panko bread crumbs instead of normal ones; because those bread crumbs are light and fluffy, they keep the breading extra crispy.
-Also, you can season your shrimp and the breading if you prefer.
-I like to only season the breading since I also dip my shrimp in a sauce that contains salt.
+I recommend that you use Panko bread crumbs instead of normal ones.
+Those bread crumbs are light and fluffy and they keep the breading extra crispy.
+Also, I like to only season the breading & the flour (and leave the shrimp unseasoned) since I also dip my shrimp in a sauce that contains salt.

 What’s a dish that you used to love that a restaurant discontinued?
 Have you tried re-creating it at home?
 Let me know in the comments.

 Easy Air Fried Appetizers You’ll Love!

 Air-Fried Coconut Shrimp

 - ½ cup all-purpose flour

 - ½ tsp. smoked paprika